alf-tool/alf-core/README.md

 * Logically speaking, a tuple is a set of (attribute name, attribute value) pairs.
 Moreover, it does not contain two attributes with the same name and is **not particularly ordered**.
 Also, **a tuple is a _value_, and is therefore immutable**.

-  Tuples in Alf are simply represented by with ruby hashes, taken as tuples implementations.
+Last, but not least, a tuple does not admit nulls/nils.
+Tuples in Alf are simply implemented with ruby hashes, taken as tuples implementations.
   Alf does not freeze them for guaranteeing immutability, but could do it in the future.
 No support is or will ever be provided for ordering tuple attributes.
   Because hashes are ordered in Ruby 1.9, Alf implements a best effort strategy to keep a friendly ordering when rendering tuples.

-### Terminology, concepts & rules

-We mostly use the terminology used by Date & Darwen in their books, which is intentionally different than SQL's (they don't use _table_ and _record_ terms, for example).
-Also, the relational theory comes with a certain number of rules that need to be respected to avoid everything to become a nightmare (and that are often violated in SQL, leading to nightmares).
-We recall the most important notions and rules below.
-Alf's relational operators all have those common rules as implicit pre-conditions.
-Post-conditions are guaranteed only in this case.
-Behavior observed without respecting preconditions, even interesting side-effects, are **not** guaranteed and may disappear at any time.

-#### Tuple(s)

-* We prefer the term _tuple_ instead of _record_.
+This is a very good practical reason for migrating to ruby 1.9 if not already done!

       {:sid => "S1", :name => "Smith", :status => 20, :city => "London"}

-#### Relation(s)

-* A _relation_ is a set of tuples (while wrong, a relation is often described as the _content_ of a "table").
+* A _relation_ is a set of tuples.
 Being a set, a relation does **never contain duplicates** (unlike SQL that works on bags, not on sets) and is **not particularly ordered**.
-Moreover, all tuples of a relation must have the same "structure", that is, the same set of attributes names and types.
+Moreover, all tuples of a relation must have the same _heading_, that is, the same set of attribute (name, type) pairs.
 Also, **a relation is a _value_, and is therefore immutable**.
+Last but not least, relations do not admit nulls/nils.

+Alf provides no way to 'change' a relation in any way, but it provides an algebra to compute relations from other relations.

+### Relational Algebra

-  This is not saying that you cannot compute new relation values from other relation values, but that you don't do it by "modifying" relation contents but by using algebra expressions.
-In classical algebra, you can do computations like
+In classical algebra, you can do computations like <code>(5 + 2) - 3</code>.
+In
-  <code>(5 + 2) - 3</code>.
-In relational algebra, you can do similar things on
+relational algebra, you can do similar things on relations.
+Alf uses an an infix, functional programming-oriented syntax:

-  relations (we use an infix notation, inspired from functional programming to strengthen immutability):
+    (minus (union :suppliers, xxx), yyy)

+All relational operators take relation operands in input and return a relation as output.
+We say that the relational algebra is _closed_ under its operators.
+In practice, it means that operands may always be sub-expressions, **always**.

-      (minus (union :suppliers, ...), ...)
+    (minus (union (restrict :suppliers, lambda{ zzz }), xxx), yyy)

-  Alf being an algebra implementation, it does rarely represent relations explicitly at the logical level but work on "physical" representations of them, through Enumerables of tuples.
-That is, an algebra expression as given above should not be seen here as returning a relation _per se_, but instead as returning an operator allowing to compute the resulting relation.
-The result is always an Enumerable, whose <code>each</code> method yields ruby hashes, as tuple representations.
+In shell, the closure property means that you can pipe alf invocations the way you want!
+The same query, in shell:

+    alf restrict suppliers -- "zzz" | alf union xxx | alf minus yyy

+## What is Alf exactly?

+The Third Manifesto defines a series of prescriptions, proscriptions and very strong suggestions for designing a truly relational _language_, called a _D_, as an alternative to SQL for managing relational databases.
+This is far behind our objective with Alf, as we don't look at database aspects at all (persistence transactions, and so on.) and don't actually define a programming language either (only a small functional ruby DSL).

+Alf must simply be interpreted as a ruby library implementing a variant of Date's and Darwen relational algebra.
+This library is designed as a set of operator implementations, that work as tuple iterators taking other tuple iterators as input.
+Under the pre-condition that you provide them _valid_ tuple iterators as input (no duplicates, no nil, + other preconditions on an operator basis), the result is a valid iterator as well.
+Unless explicitely stated otherwise, any behavior observed when not respecting these precondition rules, even interesting behavior, is not guaranteed and can change with tiny library version changes.

+### In ruby

+    #
-  Provided that their operands are valid relation representations (no duplicates, no nil, no particular order), Alf's relational operators return valid relation representations (idem).
+    # Provided that :suppliers and :cities are valid relation representations

-#### Value(s) ... all but nil
+    # (under the responsibility shared by you and the Reader and Environment
+    # subclasses you use -- see later),  then,
+    #
+    op = Alf.lispy.compile{
+      (join (restrict :suppliers, lambda{ city == 'London' }), :cities) }

-* A relation is a set of tuples, while a tuple is a set of (name, value) pairs.
+    # op is a thread-safe Enumerable of tuples, that can be taken as a valid
+    # relation representation.
+It can therefore be used as the input operand
+    # of any other expression.
+This is under Alf's responsibility, and any
+    # failure must be considered a bug!

+### In shell

+    #
+    # Provided that suppliers and cities are valid relation representations
+    # [something similar]
+    #
+    % alf restrict suppliers -- "city == 'London'" | alf join cities

+    # the resulting stream is a valid relation representation in the output
+    # stream format that you have selected (.rash by default).
+It can therefore
+    # be piped to another alf shell invocation, or saved to a file and re-read
+    # later (under the assumption that input and output data formats match, or
+    # course).
+[Something similar about responsibility and bug].

+### Coping with non-relational data sources (nil, duplicates, etc.)

+Before all, Alf aims at being a tool that helps you tackling practical problems and non-normalized data is one of them.
+Missing values occur.
+Duplicates abound in SQL databases lacking primary keys, and so on.
+Using Alf's relational operators on such inputs is not a good idea.
+Not because relational theory is weak, but because many things becomes undefined or extremely difficult to define (try to extend classical algebra to define a version of +, - * and / to handle nil in such a way that the resulting theory is sound and still looks intuitive!).

+For this reason, Alf comes with a set of non-relational operators in addition to relational ones.
+Those operators must be considered as "pre-relational", in the sense that they help obtaining valid relation representations from invalid ones.
+Provided that you use them correctly, their output can safely be used as input of a relational operator.
+You'll find,

+* <code>alf autonum</code>  -- ensure no duplicates by generating a unique attribute
+* <code>alf compact</code>  -- brute-force duplicates removal
+* <code>alf defaults</code> -- replace nulls/nil by valid values, on an attribute basis

+The rest is up to you.

-## Getting started with commandline
+## Getting started in shell

     % alf --help